Sky Model#

 - stokes

-dimension is present, then it must also be present onspi
+(source,)or(source, pol).
+If apoldimension is present, then it must also be present onspi.- spi

 string or corresponding enumeration specifying the polynomial base.
 Defaults to 0.